Ways to Use Solar Energy at Home

 1. Household Heating Systems

-Rather than using gas or electricity to heat water for your home, you can install a solar heating system to reduce your carbon footprint.
+Rather than using gas or electricity to heat water for your home, one of the ways to use solar energy is to install a solar heating system to reduce your carbon footprint.
 Solar panels for home heating are installed on the roof to heat water using the energy generated from sunlight and circulate it through the building.
 This can provide heat for radiators and under-floor heaters as well as hot water for faucets and showers.

 There are two main types of solar hot water systems.